 While you may think your energy bills are high, the US has some of the lowest energy rates in the world.
-That means a renewable energy system won’t pay for itself right away – it could take anywhere from five to twenty-five years to recoup the cost, depending on where you live.
-Using ballpark estimates, a solar photovoltaic system would take about fifteen years to pay for itself if your electric rate is 12 cents per kilowatt-hour, the current national average.
+That means a renewable energy system won’t pay for itself right away – it could take anywhere from three to fifteen years to recoup the cost, depending on where you live.
+Using ballpark estimates, a solar photovoltaic system would take about seven years to pay for itself if your electric rate is 12 cents per kilowatt-hour, the current national average.
 That, of course, assumes that electric rates won’t increase.
-It’s likely that they will, which shortens the payback period and adds value to your investment.
+It’s likely that they will, and the cost of solar is decreasing, both of which shorten the payback period and add value to your investment.

-Of course, reducing your carbon footprint and being self sufficient are noble causes by themselves, so even if it’s not the best financial decision you may decide to do it simply because it’s good Karma.
-In effect you’re casting your “economic vote,” which carries more weight than you might think!
+Of course, reducing your carbon footprint and being self-sufficient are noble causes by themselves, so even if it’s not the best short-term financial decision, you may decide to do it simply because it’s good karma.
+In effect, you’re casting your “economic vote,” which carries more weight than you might think!

 Hey!
 You!
 Get Off of My Grid!